cell2fire/Cell2Fire/docsrc/source/rstfiles/Editing.rst

 The BUI is a weighted combination of the DMC and DC to indicate the total amount of fuel available for combustion by a moving flame front.
 The Duff Moisture Code (DMC) indicates the moisture content of loosely-compacted organic layers of moderate depth while the Drought Code(DC) indicates moisture, content in deep, compact organic layers.
 The BUI scale starts at zero and is open ended, a rating above 34 is demeed high and after 77 it is considered extreme.

 Editing the BUI input would change how much fuel is their is for the fire to spread from the inital cell to the next.
-The Following test has a low BUI value
+The Following test has a low BUI value.

 .. image:: ../image/Fire01.jpg
    :width: 23%